• Skip to primary navigation

 Jump to Recipe Video

 Thick chewy noodles in a savory sauce with succulent shrimp, fried tofu and bok choy.
-These quick and easy garlic shrimp udon noodles are ready in 15 minutes and are made with simple ingredients.
-A great meal for the family!
+These quick and easy garlic shrimp udon noodles are made in 15 minutes in one pan with simple ingredients.
+It's flavorful, family-friendly, and great on busy weeknights as a main or meal!

 Garlic Shrimp Udon Noodles